effectfully/inference-in-agda/UnificationInAgda.lagda.md

   -- Composing `suc` with 2-ary `_+_`
   _ = suc ∘ ∘ _+_

-  -- Composing `suc` with some random 3-ary function.
+  -- Composing `suc` with a random 3-ary function.
   _ = suc ∘ ∘ ∘ f where
     f = λ (x y z : ℕ) -> 0
 ```